Renormalization of spin-one asymptotic charges in AdS$_D$: Spin-one fields in Poincar e coordinates

 where the sum runs formally over all $n$ from $1$ to $D-5$ but only the odd terms are nonvanishing.
-Note that in the present renormalization scheme, we choose not to expand $\mathcal A^a = \mathcal O(z^0)$, which is convenient because it allows us to only use the equations of motion for the field strength; below we will compare this with a different procedure, checking that a different choice only introduces finite local functionals of the source field.
+Note that, in the present renormalization scheme, we conveniently choose not to expand $\mathcal A^a = \mathcal O(z^0)$.
+Similarly to the discussion for the scalar case below Eq.~\eqref{SregulatedScalar214}, this is because we do not aim to obtain the explicit expansion of the regulated action in terms of asymptotic field components $A_\mu^{(k)}$, but rather only its expression in terms of bulk fields, which will suffice in order to obtain a finite presymplectic potential.
+Let us also stress that this choice cannot affect the bulk-covariant form of the counterterms, except possibly for scheme-dependent terms in the finite piece (and only for odd $D$, as for the scalar field).
+This choice is particularly convenient because it allows us to only use the equations of motion for the field strength; below we will compare this with a different procedure, checking that a different choice only introduces finite local functionals of the source field.
 Using the equations of motion \eqref{eomn1} together with

 near the boundary, we rewrite the regulated action in the form

 where the first term determines the most singular counterterm.
 Let us introduce the notation $S_{\text{ct}}^{(n)}$ for the $n$th counterterm and $S^{\le n}$ for the sum of the counterterms up to $n$ (in decreasing order of divergence), for later convenience.
 So